 K. Vittayarukskul and A.P.
 Lee/Journal of Micromechanics and Microengineering 2017

-Tools for manipulating tiny amounts of liquid, known as microfluidic devices, can be used to perform blood tests, detect contaminants in water or simulate biological features like human blood vessels.
-The devices are easily portable, about the size of a quarter and require only small samples of liquid.
+Tools for manipulating tiny amounts of liquid, known as microfluidic devices, can be used to perform blood tests, detect contaminants in water or simulate biological features like blood vessels.
+These portable devices are small, about the size of a quarter.

-Scientists from the University of California, Irvine created Lego-style blocks out of a polymer called PDMS.
-Their bricks contained minuscule channels, half a millimeter wide, that allowed liquid to flow from brick to brick with no leaks.
-New devices could be created quickly by rearranging standard blocks into various configurations, the scientists report January 24 in the Journal of Micromechanics and Microengineering.
+To make construction easier, scientists at the University of California, Irvine created Lego-style blocks out of a polymer called PDMS.
+The bricks have half-millimeter-wide channels that allow liquid to flow from brick to brick with no leaks (shown above).
+New devices could be created quickly by rearranging standard blocks into various